maple-research-lab/SIM/README.md

 ## Released Models

-We released two models, one for reproduce the metrics results in our paper, another one has been trained for more steps with better generation quality.
+We released our model that has been trained for more steps with better generation quality. please visit https://huggingface.co/Fetchniche/SIM for checkpoint.

 ## Inference